civio/medicamentalia/_articles/vaccines/stockout.en.md

 "**By ourselves we could never solve the BCG problem**", acknowledged the Deputy Director of the Department of Health.
 To tackle it, the last World Health Assembly passed [a resolution to deal with the lack of medicines and vaccines](http://apps.who.int/medicinedocs/documents/s22423es/s22423es.pdf){:target="_blank"}.
 The document advocates the development of a new **centralised repository of stockout data**.
 With that, "the WHO is suppossed to go to manufacturers and say 'here is the entire volume of the world, can you please start producing to be sure that you get the business?'", explains Anban Pillay.

 <div class="container-right">
-{% include video-container.html videoid="lX1upUATEe4" title="Ademir Vásquez, del programa de inmunizaciones de Guatemala." credit="Vídeo: Serusha Govender." %}
+{% include video-container.html videoid="bzhf3NQE2II" title="Anban Pillay, from the National Department of Health of South Africa." credit="Video: Serusha Govender." %}
 </div>

 The BCG vaccine supply crisis is worsened by **the concentration of production in few companies**.
 And low profit margins makes it an unattractive venture for other laboratories which have the capacity to produce it, appoints Pillay.
 The oligopoly of the vaccines industry is even more concentrated: Sanofi Pasteur, Merck, Pfizer and GlaxoSmithKline take [around 80% of the proceeds](http://www.who.int/immunization/research/forums_and_initiatives/1_ABatson_Global_Vaccine_Market_gvirf16.pdf#page=8){:target="_blank"} globally from the sales of these products.